-♦ For reservations and end call the World Courmet Su hotline on 270-1254 or visi www.worldgourmetsumm Priority booking is open to Citibank Visa and MasterC members till March 4.
-The enjoy 10 per cent off publis rates for selected events.
+♦ For reservations and enc call the World Courmet Su hotline on 270-1254 or visit notitie on 2001204 or Usin www.worldgournetsummi Priority booking is open to Citibank Visa and MasterC members till March 4.
+They enjoy 10 per cent off publis rates for selected events.